xurei/x-chatbot/README.md

 ##### chatbot.api.send : function(idSender, messageData)
 Sends raw data to the facebook messaging endpoint (https://graph.facebook.com/v2.6/me/messages).
 You can basically send any king of message with this method.
-- idSender : id of the user to send the message
+- `idSender` id of the user to send the message
-- messageData : json "message" field as requested by Facebook API
+- `messageData` json "message" field as requested by Facebook API

 Example :
 ```javascript